If you’re looking into dental PPO plans, you’ve come to the right place.

 Indemnity patients pay up front and then apply for reimbursement.
 Taking responsibility for the claims process gives them the freedom to select any dental care provider they want.
 You might also receive higher coverage.

-Indemnity premiums are the highest of any dental insurance type.
 You might also encounter waiting periods and annual maximums.
 And you are least likely to find indemnity plans that cover braces.

 Dental discount plans are not insurance, but can have a similar (or greater) effect on your dental bills.

 There is no claims process involved at all.
 Your pay a monthly or yearly membership fee for discounted treatment from select providers.
 You can choose from any dentist that is a part of the program.